 - opioids, which include pain relievers such as Vicodin and Oxycontin

 It is dangerous for a person to take Xanax with any of the above medications, especially opioids.
-Taking Xanax with an opioid drug doubles the likelihood of slow breathing and death, notes a study in the Journal of Addictive Medicine.
+Taking Xanax with an opioid drug doubles the likelihood of slow breathing and death, notes a study in the

 All generic drugs must pass a rigorous review before the FDA approves them.
 Since the active ingredients in name brand and generic drugs are identical, they share the same risks and benefits.